Let’s take a look at the two healthcare apps we built:

 Apple and Google have spoiled us with their state-of-the-art app designs.
 I can hardly imagine someone keeping an app with a lackluster design when there are so many alternatives.

-Of course, the healthcare industry hardly sets app design trends.
+Of course, the healthcare industry itself, and hospital app design in particular, hardly sets UX/UI trends.
 Healthcare apps are not the top categories in Google Play and the App Store by any means.
 Still, an app’s look and feel plays a crucial role in how long the mobile software will stay on a user’s device.

 Here are the things you and your team will need to consider to design an esthetically pleasing healthcare application: